HornPenguin/Booklet/documents/user/usage.rst

 ~~~~~~~~~~~~~

 This routine is presented for note maker.
-Unlikely the manuscripts for book, booklet and the others that contains its own contents,
-the note is designed for users to fill their own contents.
-Notes consist of very few template pages, even a single template.
-For single and very simple note template, symmetric to its center, the imposition process is not needed, but
-if you design a laboratory note or some complicate template, it is needed.
 However, :code:`basic, advanced` routines don't repeat the given pdf pages so you need to expand them using addtional program.

 This mode expands the given pdf to note type manuscript.